 Tuileries” where the kids were very happy to play with local and tourist kids.

-We spent 3 nights in Paris before our trip to Champagne region.
-Paris was very hot days and to walk with small kids explore Paris wouldn’t be smart so we took advantage of motorized carts called tuk tuk.
+Paris was very hot and to walk with small kids explore Paris wouldn’t be smart so we took advantage of motorized carts called tuk tuk.
 They offer different package tours and the price varies from 30 euros to 60 euros.
 It was one of the best things we did, very fun, and driver was kind and stopped to for us to buy water and of course, champagne!
 We drove around the most important areas and monuments of Paris such as the: Louvre, Notre dame of Paris, Eifel Tower , The Opera, Arc d triumph.
 The driver was a wonderful guide telling us about the history of each place and gave a lot of tips about the Parisian lifestyle.

-Paris is full of options and good food.
-At the rue Saint Honore just beside our apt was a very good cafe Le Castiglione, we had the classic beef tartare and escargot, the kids favourite was steak and frites.
+Paris is full of options and good food at the rue Saint Honore jwe had the classic beef tartare and escargot, the kids favourite was steak and frites.
 For drinks the rose all day was the best choice.

 We also had the chance to buy groceries at Carrefour and it was fun to checkout the French brands and products.
 The eggs I bought eggs were so fresh – I found a feather on the package…lol!